Introduction

 Already in December 2017 the President signed Decree No 8 “On the development of digital economy”.
 The business community and foreign experts called it “breakthrough”.
 This event gave a start to HTP 2.0.

 The Decree created favorable conditions for product-based businesses: IT-companies develop their own products and promote them to a vast range of consumers.
 In this way the IT-sector of Belarus changed not only in quantity but also in quality.
-HTP gave rise to hundreds of new companies with new products and focus areas.
-They have established numerous firm footholds for the whole IT-sector of Belarus and created the basis of Park’s long-term stability.
+Hi-Tech Park gave rise to hundreds of new companies with new products and focus areas.
+They have established numerous firm footholds for the whole IT-sector of Belarus and created the basis of Hi-Tech Park long-term stability.
+In just five years, the number of product companies in Hi-Tech Park has grown 14 times.
+While in 2017 there were about 20 of them, today this figure reaches up to more than 300.

-HTP resident companies may operate within 37 types of activities: from advanced solutions in the sphere of AI to the development of top-level software, engineering solutions, games and mobile applications, IT for healthcare, agriculture, fintech, banking software, laser technologies, optics.
+Hi-Tech Park resident companies may operate more than 40 types of activities: from advanced solutions in the sphere of AI to the development of top-level software, engineering solutions, games and mobile applications, IT for healthcare, agriculture, fintech, banking software, laser technologies, optics.

-HTP boosts regional development.
+Hi-Tech Park boosts regional development.
 Due to its legal regime, applicable nationwide, a resident may be registered and operate anywhere in the country.
-Presently more than 100 HTP resident companies, i.e. more than 4 thousand people, work outside Minsk.
+Presently more than 100 resident companies, i.e. more than 5 thousand people, work outside Minsk.

 More than 35 % residents are companies with foreign shares.
-During the years of HTP 2.0 (2017-2021) the Park has cumulatively raised more than $ 1,5 billion of foreign investment.
-Moreover, 122 R&D centers of foreign companies are concentrated in HTP.
+Since 2017, Hi-Tech Park has cumulatively raised nearly $2 billion of foreign investment.
+Moreover, more than 100 R&D centers of foreign companies are concentrated in HTP.

 Annually Hi-Tech Park welcomes dozens of foreign delegations – from high-level country officials to representatives of business and major corporations.